 Passport Issuing Authorities and Collection Centers

-- CPV - The Consular Passport and Visa is the MEA division through which the MEA works for the issuance of passports.
+- CPV - The Consular, Passport and Visa Division of the Ministry of External Affair works for the issuance of passports.
 The CPV at Patiala House, New Delhi, processes applications for Official and Diplomatic passports.

 - PSK - Passport Seva Kendras are extensions of POs through which front-end passport-related processes and services are carried out.
 It is the physical space where applicants must physically present themselves after getting an online appointment.
 This is where required documents are submitted, photographs taken and applications are reviewed before being passed on to the Passport Office for processing.
 There are 77 PSKs in India functioning under the PPP model under which human and technological resources are provided by TCS.

 - PSLK - Passport Seva Laghu Kendras are also extensions of POs providing similar services as PSKs, except that these were set up to cover certain areas such as eastern and north-eastern areas.
 They help ease the burden of PSKs in these regions who handle applications from a large jurisdiction.
 There are 16 PSLKs in India but these do not function under the PPP model.
-They are entirely est up, operated and controlled by the government.
+They are entirely set up, operated and controlled by the government.

 - Indian Missions Abroad - The MEA works through about 180 Indian Mission / Posts for issuance of passports outside India.
 These include Indian Embassies, High Commissions and Consulates.

 - How to check the Indian Passport Application Status?

 - Procedure for Police Verification of Indian Passport

 - How does the processing of Indian Passport Applications at Passport Seva Kendras works?

 - How To Check ECR/ECNR Passport Status?